“Kein Satz kan etwas über sichselbst aussagen, weil das Satzzeichen nicht in sichselbst enthalten sein kann (Ludwig Wittgenstein, Tractatus 3.332)

 D.C.
-Dennet is a scientific philosopher.
-He is deeply concerned with questions about the human mind, consciousness, free will, the status of men and machine in the world of creatures.
+Dennet is a scientific philosopher of mind.
+He is deeply concerned with questions about the human mind, consciousness, free will, the status of man and machine in the world of creatures.
 The stored program computer is a key concept in his philosophy.
-(For a bibliography see
+(For a bibliography of D.C.
+Dennett see

 As I said, the computer plays a key role in Dennett’s thinking.
-I always felt that there is something wrong with the way he thinks about the computer but it was always hard for me to understand what it exactly was and most importantly how I could understand how his idea about the computer fits in his philosophy.
+I always felt that there is something wrong with the way he explains how the computer works, but it was always hard for me to understand what it exactly was and, most importantly, how I could understand how this fits in his philosophy.
 In this essay I try to explain where I believe Dennett is missing an important point when he explains “where the power of the computer comes from”.

 Where does the power of the computer come from?
 Or how does a computer work?